JasonLocklin/Dissertation/SA/Methods.md

 using the manufacturer's calibration task, during which targets appeared at various points on the screen and the participant was instructed to point to them as they appeared.
-The landmark and line bisection tasks (descibed in detail below) were performed first, to measure baseline performance, and then up to four blocks of the three tasks (saccadic adaptation, bisection, and landmark), each beginning
+The landmark and line bisection tasks (described in detail below) were performed first, to measure baseline performance, and then up to four blocks of the three tasks (saccadic adaptation, bisection, and landmark), each beginning